dinozoiddev/dinozoiddev/README.md

-❤️ I fell in love with web development ever since I started building UIs in my custom [Minecraft client](https://strif.vercel.app) written in Java. <br />
+❤️ I fell in love with web development ever since I started building UI in my custom [Minecraft client](https://strif.vercel.app) written in Java. <br />

 🔎 Looking for a role in frontend web development, with a company/team that solves interesting problems, <br /> cares very deeply about their product, and ideally working with Next.js and/or React.